Manini Beach

 The best underwater visibility can be found to the right of the channel.
 During rough ocean conditions, it is best to stay out of the water because it can get quite turbulent and this is when underwater visibility is diminished as well.

-For those who prefer to stay out of the water, Manini Beach offers nice views of the Kealakekua cliffs and the Captain Cook monument.
+For those who prefer to stay out of the water, Manini Beach offers nice views of the Kealakekua cliffs and the Captain Cook Monument.
 The beach is a nice picnic spot as well and picnic tables are available.
 The park has grassy areas and trees that provide shade.

 Manini Beach and the entire Napo'opo'o area were hit hard on March 11, 2011, when a tsunami (which was generated by the magnitude 9.0 earthquake in Japan) washed ashore here and caused extensive damage to many of the beach homes.
 One of the homes next to Manini Beach was lifted up and sucked out to sea.

-Key Features of Manini Beach
+Key Features

 Frequently Asked Questions